lynnlangit/Hello-AWS-Data-Services/1_storage/2_EFS-EBS-FSx/README.md

 - EFS is a managed NAS filer based on NFS v4, with data organized into directories and subdirectories
 - Learn more about EFS [common operation on file systems](https://docs.aws.amazon.com/efs/latest/ug/wt1-getting-started.html)

-#### AWS FSx for Lustre (Windows)
+#### Amazon FSx for Lustre (for Windows)
-- provides shared, elastic file storage system that grows and shrinks as you add and remove files
+- provides shared, elastic file storage system as a file system mounted to EC2 Windows-based VM instances
-- Use cases: xxx
+- Use cases: Windows file system workloads
-- FSx for Windows is a managed Windows Servers that runs Windows SMB-based file services EFS is useful for SaaS applications and content management systems
+- FSx for Windows is a managed Windows Servers that runs Windows SMB-based file services
-- You can mount EFS onto several EC2 instances at the same time
-- Learn how to create an EFS file system and mount it on an EC2 instance.
+- FSx uses file systems and backups and uses the Volume Shadow Copy Service (VSS) in Microsoft Windows
+- Learn more about FSx [common operation on file systems](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/using-file-shares.html)

-#### AWS Storage Gateway (xxx)
+#### AWS Storage Gateway
-- provides shared, elastic file storage system that grows and shrinks as you add and remove files
+- provides seamless and secure integration between an organization's on-premises IT environment and AWS's storage infrastructure
-- Use cases: xxx
+- Use cases: cloud-busting, backup/archive, tiered storage
-- It offers a traditional file storage paradigm, with data organized into directories and subdirectories EFS is useful for SaaS applications and content management systems
-- You can mount EFS onto several EC2 instances at the same time
-- Learn how to create an EFS file system and mount it on an EC2 instance.
+- Learn more about Storage Gateway [common operations on file systems](https://docs.aws.amazon.com/storagegateway/latest/userguide/StorageGatewayConcepts.html)